temaantonov11/HousePricePredictor/README.md

 ## HOUSE PRICE PREDICTOR

 House Price Predictor is a machine learning application that predicts real estate prices in Moscow based on user-specified parameters.
-Users interact with the application through a Telegram bot @housepricepredictor_bot.
+Users interact with the application through a Telegram bot `@housepricepredictor_bot`.

 ### HOW RUN APP